Overview and legal framework

 - Tailor the bail application to respond to objections.

-- Get input from family members, YOT/YJS, and (where appropriate) children’s services.
-Be creative about possible conditions that could be offered to the court – including, for example, contacting any agencies and voluntary organisations that are or could be working with the child.
+- Get input from family members, the YJS and (where appropriate) children’s social care.
+Be creative about possible conditions that could be offered to the court, including, for example, contacting any agencies and voluntary organisations that are or could be working with the child.
 Outlining agencies’ willingness to work with the child on a voluntarily basis may help persuade the court to grant bail.
+Early and collaborative engagement with all agencies is the key to creating a robust bail package.

-- Always consider positive and supportive conditions which recognise strengths, not simply punitive or restrictive ones that only see risks.
+- Always consider positive and supportive conditions that recognise strengths, not simply punitive or restrictive ones that only see risks.

 - Regarding the proposed address:

-- When it comes to a proposed address, it is important to anticipate problems.
-If the address is close to where the incident was alleged to have taken place, or close to where co-accused, the complainant, or other witnesses live, it may prove unworkable.
+- Anticipate problems.
+If the address is close to where the incident was alleged to have taken place, or close to where the co-accused, the complainant or other witnesses live, it may prove unworkable.
 Likewise, if the child is charged with sexual offences, an address where other children reside may prove unworkable.

 - Be aware that proceedings may be delayed by the Crown needing to check the proposed bail address.
 The address can often be checked by the prosecution or the police on the day of the bail application.
-However, the more notice the Crown have of the address the better.
+However, the more notice the Crown has of the address, the better.

-- If the proposed address is out of the area, you will need to ensure coordination between the YOT/YJS to make sure they have spoken to each other and are in agreement.
-The court will want to know which YOT will have responsibility and how coordination will be handled.
+- If the proposed address is out of the area, you will need to ensure coordination between the YJS to make sure the agencies have spoken to each other and are in agreement.
+The court will want to know which YJS will have responsibility and how coordination will be handled.

-- In serious cases, where there is a real risk of custody, discuss whether the YOT can prepare an ISS package.
-If this is not available, consider whether they can put together an alternative high risk bail package with stringent conditions if the child is at risk of custody.
+- In serious cases, where there is a real risk of custody, discuss whether the YJS can prepare an ISS package.
+If this is not available, consider whether they can put together an alternative high-risk bail package with stringent conditions if the child is at risk of custody.

-- In submissions, highlight the fact that almost three-quarters (74%) of children remanded to custody did not subsequently receive a custodial sentence.
+- In submissions, highlight the fact that almost two-thirds (62%) of children remanded to custody did not subsequently receive a custodial sentence.

-- Where the child you are representing has been risk assessed adversely on an AssetPlus score in relation to a bail decision, carefully consider those parts of the assessment that contribute to risk – for example, the child’s home environment, the stability of the address, the offence itself and any historical offences.
-Consider highlighting to the YOT/YJS the protective factors that could reduce the risk – for example, is a parent willing to engage with the YOT/YJS to support the child? or are there positive activities that the child could undertake to occupy their time which would reduce the risk score?
+- Where the child you are representing has been risk assessed adversely on an AssetPlus score in relation to a bail decision, carefully consider those parts of the assessment that contribute to risk, for example, the child’s home environment, the stability of the address, the offence itself and any historical offences.
+Consider highlighting to the YJS the protective factors that could reduce the risk, for example, is a parent willing to engage with the YJS to support the child?
+Or are there positive activities that the child could undertake to occupy their time that would reduce the risk score?

 Practical advice: if bail is refused